automorphis/beta_numbers/README.md

 4. ~~Cythonize `beta_orbit.Beta_Orbit_Iter`.~~
 5. Create a release for this project.
 6. Cythonize `mpmath.polyroots`
-7. Create a new, faster, lighter, more portable `Register` to replace `Pickle_Register`.
+7. Create a new, faster, lighter, more secure, more portable `Register` to replace `Pickle_Register`.
 Currently looking at LevelDB and the Plyvel module.

 ### Known bugs